Horea94/Fruit-Image-Generation/readme.md

 **annotations** - contains a text file for each generated image with the coordinates of each bounding box as comma separated values

+## How to cite

+Horea-Bogdan Mureşan, [An Automated Algorithm for Fruit Image Dataset Building](https://annals-csis.org/Volume_30/drp/pdf/58.pdf), 2022 17th Conference on Computer Science and Intelligence Systems (FedCSIS), pp. 103-107.

 ## License ##

 MIT License